maiconwa/CRUD/README.md

 <p>
 Step 4: Runing the server.

-   Step 4.1: Go to project folder again and use the following command to start the Django server, while inside project folder location, use the following command on windows cmd or linus terminal:
+   Step 4.1: Go to project folder again to start the Django server, while inside project folder location, use the following command on windows cmd or linux terminal:

         python manage.py runserver
 </p>